 Sometimes we learn life lessons from parents, sometimes from teachers or mentors.
 Sometimes what really opens our mind is an experience or a loss.
-Today, Leon Scott Baxter is sharing a guest post with us on how the passing of one of his mentors reminded him of something he already knew- family is what really matters and how the experience shed new light on just what that means.
-Leon is the author of the newly released parenting book, (amazon affiliate link) Secrets of Safety-Net Parenting: Raising Happy and Successful Children – The Common Denominator, and the founder of the website SafetyNetters.com.
-I think in sharing his experience, he offers us the gift of perspective and a reminder to appreciate and cherish our family time and those we love.
+Today, Leon Scott Baxter is sharing a guest post with us on how the passing of one of his mentors reminded him of something he already knew- family is what matters most.
+He shares how the experience shed new light on just what family is the most important means.

 By Leon Scott Baxter